Quick Answer: A 16-foot POD is usually suitable for storing or moving a 3-4 bedroom home.

 Then when you’ve loaded them, they hoist them back onto their truck and deliver them to your new address, whether it’s on the other side of town or across the country.

-The idea took root in the late ‘90s and originally targeted storage customers, but services quickly expanded to include local and long-distance moving too.
+The idea took root in the late ‘90s and originally targeted storage container customers, but services quickly expanded to include local moves and long-distance moves too.